1970 Major League Baseball All-Star Game: Game notes and records

 NBC's telecast of the game earned a national Nielsen rating of 28.5, the highest ever for an All-Star Game.

 Claude Osteen was credited with the win.
 Clyde Wright was charged with the loss.
 Mel Stottlemyre, who permitted the tying run to score in the bottom of the ninth, was charged with a blown save.

 Rico Carty became the first player in history to be elected to the All-Star team by the fans as a write-in candidate.

 Twenty-three-year-old Ray Fosse suffered a fractured and separated left shoulder when Pete Rose collided with him on the last play of the game.
 The damage was not immediately noticed in X-rays taken that evening.
 While he continued playing for about a month, by his own admission, he never regained his swing and never returned to the level of play that he played at before the injury.
-In a 1999 San Francisco Chronicle interview, he demonstrated that he still could not lift his left arm, and suffers from arthritis as a result of the injury.
-The collision opened the debate of collisions at home plate between a runner and a batter, with prohibitions of the practice imposed at amateur levels.
-After Buster Posey suffered a season-ending injury during the 2013 MLB season, Major League Baseball imposed a rule prohibiting the practice in 2014.
+In a 1999 San Francisco Chronicle interview, he demonstrated that he still could not lift his left arm, and suffered from arthritis as a result of the injury until his death on 13 October 2021 at age 74.

+The collision opened the debate of collisions at home plate between a runner and a catcher, with prohibitions of the practice imposed at amateur levels.
+After Buster Posey suffered a season-ending injury during the 2011 MLB season, Major League Baseball imposed a rule prohibiting the practice in 2014.

 This was the NL's eighth consecutive win.
 The AL would end the streak next year, but the NL began an 11-game winning streak in 1972.

 Carl Yastrzemski tied the All-Star Game record for hits in a game (4), and singles in a game (3).

-Carl Yastrzemski became the second player to win the MVP award while playing for the losing team.
+Yastrzemski also became the second player to win the MVP award while playing for the losing team.

 Prior to this year, the award given to the MVP of the game had been called the Arch Ward Memorial Award.
-Starting this year, the award would be called the Commissioner's Trophy.
+Starting this year, the award would be called the Commissioner's Trophy (not to be confused with the Commissioner's Trophy which has been presented to the champion of the World Series since 1967).
 It would be restored to its original name in 1982 before being renamed for Ted Williams in 2002.